- A thick curtain of smoke hangs over Oregon, causing health and delivery problems for drivers.

 - The air quality is literally off the charts in some areas.

 Over the past several weeks, dozens of conflagrations have prompted highway closures around the state.
-As of Tuesday afternoon, one fire had been 100% contained, but others have continued to grow.
+As of Tuesday afternoon, one blaze had been 100% contained, but others have continued to grow.

 O’Brien, who delivers lumber, tractors and other equipment along the Interstate 5 corridor, said the closures have cost him hours in delays, as fires in California and Washington as well as Oregon force him to take alternate routes.

 But one of the biggest challenges he faces is the thick layer of smoke that hangs over most of the state, where many businesses have shut down to protect the health and safety of their workers.